 Trends and Latest Developments in Presidential History Studies

 Another significant area of focus is on presidential decision-making during times of crisis.
-Scholars analyze how presidents respond to unexpected events, weigh competing interests, and make difficult choices under pressure.
+So scholars analyze how presidents respond to unexpected events, weigh competing interests, and make difficult choices under pressure.
 The Cuban Missile Crisis, the Great Depression, and the 9/11 attacks are all examples of events that tested presidential leadership and shaped the course of history.

 Tips and Expert Advice for Learning More About U.S. Presidents